bormaxi8080/starred/README.md

 - [dagster-io/dagster](https://github.com/dagster-io/dagster) - An orchestration platform for the development, production, and observation of data assets.
 - [casterbyte/Sara](https://github.com/casterbyte/Sara) - RouterOS Security Inspector
 - [LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) - Free and Open Source Machine Translation API.
 Self-hosted, offline capable and easy to setup.
-- [bit-team/backintime](https://github.com/bit-team/backintime) - A comfortable and well-configurable graphical frontend for incremental backups using rsync, with a command-line version also available.
-Modified files are transferred, while unchanged files are linked
+- [bit-team/backintime](https://github.com/bit-team/backintime) - A comfortable and well-configurable graphical Frontend for incremental backups, with a command-line version also available.
+Modified files are transferred, while unchanged files are linked to the new
 - [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human
 - [abuyv/exposor](https://github.com/abuyv/exposor) - Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax.
 - [cjhutto/vaderSentiment](https://github.com/cjhutto/vaderSentiment) - VADER Sentiment Analysis.
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social med
 - [pyca/bcrypt](https://github.com/pyca/bcrypt) - Modern(-ish) password hashing for your software and your servers
 - [pydata/pandas-datareader](https://github.com/pydata/pandas-datareader) - Extract data from a wide range of Internet sources into a pandas DataFrame.
-- [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - An Osint tool for investigating by collecting information on emails, phones, IPs, Bitcoin addresses, etc... ( 𝗡𝗘𝗪 𝗨𝗣𝗗𝗔𝗧𝗘 )
+- [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - An Osint tool for investigating by collecting information on emails, phones, IPs, Bitcoin addresses, etc... ( 𝗡𝗘𝗪 𝗨𝗣𝗗𝗔𝗧𝗘 - 𝟬𝟭/𝟮𝟬/𝟮𝟬𝟮𝟱)
 - [comet-ml/opik](https://github.com/comet-ml/opik) - From RAG chatbots to code assistants to complex agentic pipelines and beyond, build LLM systems that run better, faster, and cheaper with tracing, evaluations, and dashboards.
 - [ORB-HD/deface](https://github.com/ORB-HD/deface) - Video anonymization by face detection
 - [jhj0517/AdvancedLivePortrait-WebUI](https://github.com/jhj0517/AdvancedLivePortrait-WebUI) - gradio WebUI for AdvancedLivePortrait